 Interning at Bloomberg L.P.

-This summer Julianne DeMarco, MBA Class ‘19, interned at Bloomberg L.P.'s Sustainable Business and Finance Group.
+This summer Julianne DeMarco, MBA Class ‘19, interned at Bloomberg L.P.'s Sustainable Business and Finance Group, through NYU Stern's MBA Sustainability and Human Rights Fellowship.
 Read on to learn more about her time as an intern:

 Bloomberg Internship (Summer 2018)